Payero/ccdp-engine/Documentation/WORKFLOW.md

 #### CCDP Messages and Message Types

 In order to integrate all the components of CCDP together, a communication connection in the form of the Connection Interface is used.
-But what gets sent over this comminication link?
+But what gets sent over this communication link?
 The answer is CcdpMessages.
 A CcdpMessage is a cloneable abstract class that is the most generic form of message.
 All specific message types extend this class and all message types have their own designated response to being received on either the resource side of the engine side.
 The specific message types are: